RadeonOpenCompute/ROCm_Documentation/Installation_Guide/MESA-Multimedia_Installation.rst

 Prerequisites
 --------------

-- Ensure you have installation ROCm on the system.
+- Ensure you have ROCm installed on the system.

 For ROCm installation instructions, see